 Output data of the inner process.

-- connection The connection details for the Amazon S3 connection have to be specified.
+- connection This parameter is only available when the connection source parameter is set to predefined.
+The connection details for the Amazon S3 connection have to be specified.
 If you have already configured a Amazon S3 connection, you can select it from the drop-down list.
 If you have not configured a Amazon S3 connection yet, select the icon to the right of the drop-down list.
 Create a new Amazon S3 connection in the Manage connections box.
 The access key, secret key and the region are required.
 Note: It is very important to select the correct region for your connection.
 Otherwise an error occurs.
 Range: configurable

 - folder Provide the name of the Amazon S3 'folder' over which you want to loop.
 Note that the concept of folders does not exist in Amazon S3, so the default delimiter ('/') is used to represent them.
 If your file was stored as 'name1/name2/my_file.xls' on Amazon S3, the file 'my_file.xls' would be displayed as residing in the folder 'name1/name2/'.
 Range: selection